wormhole-foundation/wormhole-docs/infrastructure/relayers/run-relayer.md

     --8<-- 'code/infrastructure/relayers/snippet-3.ts'
     ```

 The next meaningful line in the example adds a filter middleware component.
-This middleware will cause the Relayer app to request a subscription from the Spy for any VAAs that match the criteria and invoke the callback with the VAA.
+This middleware will cause the relayer app to request a subscription from the Spy for any VAAs that match the criteria and invoke the callback with the VAA.

 If you'd like your program to subscribe to `multiple` chains and addresses, you can call the same method several times or use the `multiple` helper.